 At Oslo University Hospital our 18 333 FTEs (full time equivalent positions) treat over 1 million patients a year.
-We perform over 53 000 surgical procedures, and patient treatment takes place on over 40 different locations.
+We perform over 53 000 surgical procedures, and patient treatment takes place in more than 40 different locations.
 Among the health care we provide is treatment of severe injuries ‐ multiple traumas, cancer treatment, transplants, treatment of heart arrhythmia, childbirths and gynaecological procedures with keyhole surgery.

 Providing highly specialized treatment requires highly skilled and dedicated employees.
 As a university hospital, guidance, training and education of professionals is also a major part of our activity.
-We play a major part in national competence building and professional networks and reference groups exists within most of our disciplines.
+We play a major part in national knowledge building and professional networks and reference groups exist within most of our disciplines.

 Through our collaboration with the University of Oslo, we are proud to facilitate no less than three Centres of Excellence located at our hospital.
 We also collaborate with various university colleges and a number of national and international research partners, and provide research support for hospitals in the South‐East of Norway.

-Our quality of service rest on the principles of equity in health services and continuous monitoring and dissemination of results.
-Working here requires the ability to always be learning and improving yourself, commitment to our values and ethics, and the will to always go that extra mile to give our patients the best care possible.
+Our quality of service rests on the principles of equity in health services and continuous monitoring and dissemination of results.
+Working here requires the ability to always seek to learn and improve yourself, commitment to our values and ethics, and the motivation to always go that extra mile to give our patients the best care possible.

 The working language at Oslo University Hospital is Norwegian.
-The Norwegian level must be sufficiently high to ensure reliability in patient care when communicating in Norwegian with our patients, families and colleagues.
-We do accept Danish and Swedish as academic language.
+Your Norwegian proficiency must be sufficiently high to ensure reliability in patient care when communicating in Norwegian with our patients, families and colleagues.
+We do accept Danish and Swedish as academic languages.

 Before working at Oslo University Hospital, residence permit or registration certificate must be obtained.
 Nordic citizens have automatic residency in the Nordic countries.

-Within the EU / EEA you only need to obtain a registration certificate.
+Within the EU / EEA you need only obtain a registration certificate.

 Outside the EU / EEA you must obtain a residence permit.

 Unfortunately we do not accept open applications, and do not consider these.
 You need to apply on vacant positions through our recruitment portal - Webcruiter.
-Most of our vacancies are only announced in norwegian as the ability to understand norwegian is a requirement for most of our positions.
+Most of our vacancies are only announced in Norwegian as ability to understand Norwegian is a requirement for most of our positions.